smugller/CS-GO-Server-Config/README.md

 # TODO

+- [ ] Add reset.cfg file to set all commands to default values (Only commands that we use on this repo, maybe not all)
+- [ ] Add config for warmup and trening mode
+- [ ] Add missing descriptions for commands
 - [ ] Translate description from Polish to English
+- [ ] Sort network commands in server.cfg for better optimizations
 - [ ] Sort commands in bots.cfg file
+- [ ] Sort commands for gotv
 - [x] Fix commands from alias.cfg

 # Contact